 Emissions from gasification are below EPA emission standards.
 This explains the growing trend in the development of gasification-based waste-to-energy, which is considered renewable energy.

 Waste-to-Energy Plants in Europe

-Waste-to-Energy (W2E) is widely used by the EU countries to burn waste that could not be recycled.
-This waste is used to generate energy in the form of steam, electricity or hot water.
+Waste-to-Energy (W2E) is widely used by EU countries to burn waste that could not be recycled.
+This waste is used to generate energy in the form of steam, electricity, or hot water.

 Waste-to-Energy supports high-quality recycling.
 Countries with very high recycling rates also have high rates of Waste-to-Energy and thus have reduced landfills to almost zero.
 These are Austria, Belgium, Germany, and the Netherlands.
 New Waste-to-Energy initiatives have been also introduced in Italy, Romania, Bulgaria, and the Baltic countries.

 Has Sweden established the best recycling practice?

 Sweden burns 2 million tons of waste every year, while only 1 percent of all country’s household garbage goes into landfills.
 Half of the waste is recycled while another half is burned.
 The country generates 40 percent of heat energy by burning garbage in low-carbon incinerators or Waste-to-Energy plants.

 The Waste-to-Energy system also improved Sweden’s recycling rate by 50 percent, which is twice as much as the US rate of 24 percent.

 Sweden banned landfills in the 2000s and considers waste incineration as a form of recycling.
 According to some reports, up to 86 percent of plastics in the country are burned.
 It is known that burning plastic is very harmful to human health and the environment.
 However, the Confederation of European Waste-to-Energy Plants (CEWEP) claims that there are no harmful effects.